Navigating the First Trimester: A Journey Through Early Pregnancy

 Common Symptoms

-• Fatigue: Feeling extremely tired is normal as your body works hard to support your growing baby
+• Fatigue: Feeling extremely tired is normal as your body work on supporting your baby

 • Frequent Urination: Increased blood flow to the kidneys leads to more bathroom visits

-• Food Aversions and Cravings: Changes in taste preferences and smell sensitivity are typical
+• Food Aversions and Cravings: Changes in taste preferences and smell sensitivity are common.
+You may crave something one moment and be disgusted by it an hour later.

 Baby’s Development